Independence Day Weekend is brought to you by these lobbyists and political organizations

 For the former, look no further than Taylor Biehl and Jeff Sharkey of Capitol Alliance Group.
 The duo represents SpaceX, which has been launching rockets from the Sunshine State for years.
 The Space Coast is also a top launching ground for other major players in the commercial space industry, such as Blue Origin, which is repped by Brian Ballard and Mathew Forrest of Ballard Partners.

 For the “bursting” part, there’s no better candidate than Lockheed Martin.
 The gargantuan defense contractor has well over 100,000 employees worldwide, and a sizable chunk (around 17,000, per the company) live in Florida.
-The defense company is loaded for bear with in-housers Brian Baluta, Robert Head, Joseph Nolanand Zach Sherman working hand-in-hand with George Levesque and Jessica Love of GrayRobinson.
+The defense company is loaded for bear with in-housers Brian Baluta, Robert Head, Joseph Nolan and Zach Sherman working hand-in-hand with George Levesque and Jessica Love of GrayRobinson.

 Florida’s beer and spirit industry is a big one.
-From renowned craft breweries such as Cigar City, to batches of the hard stuff from St. Petersburg Distillery, there’s something for everyone — even macro brew operations have a major footprint in the Sunshine State.
+From renowned craft breweries such as Cigar City to batches of the hard stuff from St. Petersburg Distillery, there’s something for everyone — even macro brew operations have a major footprint in the Sunshine State.

 For its lobbying needs, the Beer Industry of Florida has tapped Brian BautistaLaura BoehmerNelson DiazMercer FearingtonJustin HollisSeth McKeelSydney RidleyDavid Shepp and Clark Smith of The Southern Group.
 Former House Speaker Steve Crisafulli also reps the industry association.

 St. Petersburg Distillery, meanwhile, has retained Mike CorcoranJacqueline CorcoranMatt BlairBethany McAlister and Will Rodriguez of Corcoran Partners.
-Meanwhile, the team at Capital City Consulting — Nick Iarossi, Ron LaFace, Maicel Green, Andrew Ketchel and Chris Schoonover — are handling matters for the Distilled Spirits Council of the United States, a national trade association representing many major labels.
+Meanwhile, the team at Capital City Consulting — Nick Iarossi, Ron LaFace, Maicel Green, Andrew Ketchel and Chris Schoonover — is handling matters for the Distilled Spirits Council of the United States, a national trade association representing many major labels.

 Veteran government relations pro BillieAnne Gay is the point person, and she’s backed up by a swath of contract lobbyists.
-The 2024 team includes Slater BaylissChristopher ChaneySarah Busk SuskeyJeffrey Woodburn and Stephen Shiver of The Advocacy Partners; Frank MayernickTracy Mayernick and Rob Johnson of The Mayernick Group; and the teams at Dean Mead and Smith Bryan & Myers.
+The 2024 team includes Slater BaylissChristopher ChaneySarah Busk SuskeyJeff Woodburn and Stephen Shiver of The Advocacy Partners; Frank MayernickTracy Mayernick and Rob Johnson of The Mayernick Group; and the teams at Dean Mead and Smith Bryan & Myers.

 Where can you get all those beverages in one place?
 ABC Fine Wine & Spirits, of course.
 The ubiquitous chain has top-shelf lobbyist Scott Dick handling its affairs in Tallahassee.
-If Total Wine is more your style, then Jorge Chamizo and Melissa Ramba of Floridian Partners would be happy to point you toward the nearest location
+If Total Wine is more your style, then Jorge Chamizo and Melissa Ramba of Floridian Partners would be happy to point you toward the nearest location.

 Peter Schorsch